Banu Thaqif: Early Muslim period

-Relations with Muhammad
+Relations with Prophet Muhammad

 The Thaqif contributed some men to the Quraysh against Muhammad during the Battle of Badr in 624.
 After Muhammad captured Mecca and gained the submission of the Quraysh, his emergent Muslim polity came under threat by the Thaqif in Ta'if and the tribe's nomadic Hawazin confederates.
 They viewed with alarm the greatly boosted position of Muhammad, now with their chief rival, the Quraysh, behind him.
 Muhammad moved to subdue the Thaqif and Hawazin in the ensuing Battle of Hunayn.
 The Thaqif–Hawazin coalition under Malik ibn Awf al-Nasri gained an early advantage but the tide turned and the Muslims routed the coalition, taking thousands of Hawazin women and children captive and considerable booty.
 The Muslims proceeded to besiege Ta'if, where many of the Bedouin warriors of the Hawazin took refuge.
 Many of the Qurayshites in the Muslim army were motivated to prevent the Thaqafites from capturing their estates near Ta'if.
 When the siege faltered, Muhammad succeeded in turning Malik ibn Awf and his Bedouin warriors against the Thaqif and they blockaded the roads leading into Ta'if.

 The siege compelled the Thaqif to send a delegation led by one of their chiefs, Abd Yalil, to Muhammad to negotiate their conversion to Islam.
 After the submission of the Thaqif, its idols in Ta'if were destroyed and the tribe lost the religious prestige it previously held as the idols' guardians.
 Despite their defeat, the Thaqif became firmly incorporated into the Muslim community and, in the words of the historian Hugh N. Kennedy, Muhammad had "secured the allegiance and services" of another "able and experienced group" as he had done with the Quraysh.
 As with the latter, the Thaqafites marshaled their political know-how and tribal contacts in service of the Muslim state as its formed and expanded its territory.